ulfschneider/ulfschneider.github.io/_posts/blog/2012-07-03-definition-of-done.md

 Discussion about solution | Domain expert and team Test cases developed | Test expert and domain expert Implemented | Developer
-Acceptance criteria met | Developer
-Database changes | Developer and database admin Automated unit tests | Developer
+Acceptance criteria met | Developer and domain expert Database changes | Developer and database admin Automated unit tests | Developer
 Performance fulfilled | Developer
 Translations | Translator and domain expert
 User tests | Test expert
 Deployed | Operations team
-Docuented | Editor and domain expert
+Documented | Editor and domain expert

 If some roles can not be filled by members of the team - because of a lack of skills or because no member will take over the responsibility that comes with the role - you may have found an organizational dysfunction.
 It is worth to identify the root cause.
 Why is role so difficult to fill?
 What can be changed?